 Fourth, save the audio if possible.
 It may help with reporting the scam.

-Fifth, report the scam to the FTC at reportfraud.ftc.gov.
+Fifth, report the scam to the FTC at reportfraud.ftc.gov and file a complaint with the FBI's IC3.
+Log it at the BBB Scam Tracker.
 If the scam involved a phone call, report the phone number.

 Sixth, warn your family members.
 Let them know about the voice cloning scam so they can be alert.